AdollaApp/Adolla/readme.md

 `DISABLE_ANALYTICS`: disable sending a message to me when you start Adolla (useful for me to know how many users I have).

+`IMAGE_PROXY_URL`: the URL to use for image proxy.
+By default is makes a request in the back-end and pipes the response through.
+It's recommended you use a third-party proxy on lower powered devices like a Raspberry Pi with 1GB of RAM.

 ## FAQ

 ### **How to run Adolla?**